 Navigating Workplace Romance as an Employee

 It’s all probably making us wonder: What, exactly, is the law?
-What types of behaviors will be deemed actionable infractions?
+What types of behaviors are acceptable versus not?
+What will be deemed an infraction?
 Is there conduct you engaged in a year ago that would get you fired today?

 Understand What Constitutes Workplace Sexual Harassment

-Since most people spend the majority of their waking hours at work, it’s natural that deeper connections will develop.
-One survey reports that a third of U.S. employees acknowledge either currently or previously having a romantic relationship with someone in their workplace—an uptick despite the rise in remote and hybrid work following the Covid-19 pandemic.
+Since most people spend the majority of their waking hours working, it’s natural that deeper relationships will develop at work.
+One survey reports that a third of U.S. employees acknowledge either currently or previously having a romantic relationship with someone in their workplace — an uptick despite the rise in remote and hybrid work following the Covid-19 pandemic.

 That said, there are some rules and standards to pay close attention to.